Harvard-Ophthalmology-AI-Lab/FairSeg/README.md

 ## Acknowledgement & Citation

-If you find this repo useful for your research, please consider citing our paper:
+If you find this repository useful for your research, please consider citing our paper:

 ```bibtex
 @inproceedings{tian2024fairseg,